 It can be tempting to want to help everyone out and give your all to every area of your life.
 However, in the long run, it isn’t always helping you to move forward and grow.
 When you realize that by actually saying “no” you might be helping others, including yourself, it becomes easier to focus on what is truly important.

-4. Check in with yourself.
+4. Check in with yourself as a regular personal development activity.

 I use these two self-accountability questions for regular check-ins with myself: What am I tolerating? and What am I avoiding?
 I ask myself things like, What am I tolerating from myself?
 From my team?
 From my clients, relationships, etc.? and What am I avoiding doing?
 What am I dreading?
 What am I afraid of?
 These questions give me an action item list to tackle.